TheBreakingGoodProject/Dalyell-Projects/james/journal.md

 - https://medlineplus.gov/druginfo/meds/a682792.html

+## Search Method

+- Searched each medicine by using '[medicine-name]', reading the summary provided on the rich snippet on google.
+- Viewed top ~5 websites if further reading was personally needed (if I felt that I didn't get a basic grasp of the medicine's purpose).
+- Didn't thoroughly check if sources were accurate, but rather prioritised search ranking (more convenient to do so).
+- Searched '[medicine-name] "2021"' with the purpose of finding recent data.
+- Searched '[medicine-name] side effects' for finding side effects
+- Searched terms 'adverse effects' and 'fda black box warning' for context on previous information.
+- Searched '[medicine-name] price hike', '[medicine-name] price hike australia price increase', '[medicine-name] price over time' for challenge 3.

 ## Essential Medicines Survey Notes

 ### Introduction Survey

 - “Where do you live? (country).”
 Replace text input with dropdown menu?
 - “Have your studies and/or career involved health, medicine, chemistry or pharmaceutical topics?”
 Replace text input with [yes] [no] buttons?
 - “I consent to my name and/or GitHub username being used to acknowledge my participation in publications originating from this project.”
 Possible to select all answers (both yes and no), could implement limitation for contrary answers.

 ### Challenge 1: News Flash